All about Julia Chanteray

 Well, I live in Brighton and cycle up the big hill (Elm Grove) on my electric bike.
 I cook for friends, and they seem to enjoy my Indian and Thai food.
-I’m just about to try cooking more Japanese food, so we’ll see what they say about that.

 In my spare time, I go right up Elm Grove to the top of my allotment, which keeps my stress levels down.
 I read a lot of fiction, usually with two or three novels on the go at the same time as a business book and drink some beer, normally a tasty dark ale or stout if you’re buying.
 I go to gigs and wonder if I’m the oldest person there, but usually, see someone who’s probably older than me.

-Exploring the country in my campervan is one of my favourite retreats which entails lots of trips with the same person I met in 1999.
-We do a lot of hill walking and outdoors stuff, usually interspersed with a spa day at a fancy hotel.
+Exploring the country in my campervan is one of my favourite retreats, which entails lots of trips with the same person I met in 1999.
+We do a lot of hill walking and outdoor stuff, usually interspersed with a spa day at a fancy hotel.
 I’m working on building in more trips and becoming more location independent with my business, but that’s a slow work in progress.

 I do pro bono work with the Green Party, including chairing the party wide Holistic Review and helping with fundraising.